 The skin needs to stay strong and supportive to act as a wee little cup for in-skin avo mashing or behave as a barrier between my hand and the knife.
 None of this flimsy nonsense, please.
 Another score for the beloved Hass.

 Ok so the Shepard avocado flesh itself.
 What we love, crave and yearn for is a creamy, pastel lime green malleable fruit that can easily be smooshed, sliced and served cleanly.
 Flesh that’s workable and able to be made into chunky or smooth guacamole.
 That’s what I’m after.

 With the Shepards, you’re stuck with a rubbery texture that has to be in the most perfect five-second window for it to actually mash without just turning into tinier and tinier cubes.
 Fuck to that.
 Fuck to the bad avocados.

 And they’re this weird yellowy-green colour, almost too vibrant to look real and/or edible.
 What’s going on there?
 They look like some kind of bright yellow baby food when you finally get the hang of smushing them right, and they taste like nothing.
 Nada!
 Zilch!
 Zero creamy delicious flavour.

 You’ve spent all that time and effort to wind up with a weird-textured, no-flavoured pile of crud.

-Yeah sure, you might pose the argument that Shepard avocados don’t go brown when they’ve been cut, but my dude just bung some lemon juice and a beeswax wrap over a sliced-open Hass and you’re ship shape.
+Yeah sure, you might pose the argument that Shepard avocados don’t go brown when they’ve been cut.
+But just bung some lemon juice and a beeswax wrap over a sliced-open Hass and you’re ship-shape, my dude.
 I don’t trust an avocado that doesn’t oxidise as soon as you look at it.

 In no way does a Shep stand up to a Hass in any regard.
 Get off my toast.
 The end.